-For me, problems with the film begin shortly after they arrive and land on their planet of choice.
-The scientists seem far too casual considering the situation which seems out of character.
+The film’s narrative doesn’t always make sense.
+The scientists seem far too casual considering the situation, which seems out of character.
 When they encounter an alien life form, they, instead of practicing the utmost caution, provoke the creature until it attacks them.
 Also, the entire expedition doesn’t seem very organized in its approach to exploring the place.
 These people do not seem to be cooperating as a unit, do not behave like professionals, or seem very intelligent.
-Fassbender is notably creepy and memorable as David the android alone seems focused on his task and pushes ahead of everyone else seemingly with a singular sense of purpose that turns out to be somewhat sinister and even evil.
+Fassbender is notably creepy and memorable as David the android alone seems focused on his task and pushes ahead of everyone else, seemingly with a singular sense of purpose that turns out to be somewhat sinister and even evil.

-Overall I enjoyed the movie this time despite its flaws and it seems to deserve more appreciation than it has gotten in the past.
+Overall I enjoyed the movie this time despite its flaws, and it seems to deserve more appreciation than it has gotten in the past.